tohojo/bufferbloat-net/content/ecn-sane/wiki/rules.md

 People will be banned, after 3 warnings, from the email list, for the following reasons:

-* Unwillingness or inability to repeat experiments against modern versions of cubic, bbr and reno
+* Unwillingness or inability to repeat experiments against modern versions of cubic, bbr and reno.
-* Non-publication of sufficient code required for others to repeat your experiments
+* Non-publication of sufficient code required for others to repeat your experiments.
-* Unbridled advocacy OR outright hatred of ECN
+* Unbridled advocacy OR outright hatred of ECN.

 Additionally:

-* Project members should identify themselves as part of the red, blue, yellow, purple or green teams, but it's not required.
+* Project members should identify themselves as part of the [grey](/tags/ecn-grey), [yellow](/tags/ecn-yellow), [pink](/tags/ecn-pink), [red](/tags/ecn-red), [blue](/tags/ecn-blue), [purple](/tags/ecn-purple) or [green](/tags/ecn-green) teams, but it's not required.

 With a scientific approach there is no need to argue over anything with stress, or to give others coronaries, as it were.
 There is no shame in being “wrong”, nor everlasting glory in being “right”, about anything, if one yields to well-gathered evidence.
 There’s just the scientific process.
 The bulldozer of science.

-We suggest this as one part of any policy to avoid logical fallacies, and to at least admit or recognize them when we do.
+We suggest this - and a good sense of humor! - as a part of any policy to avoid logical fallacies, and to at least admit or recognize them when we do.

 We don’t see too many logical fallacies from this crowd.
 What we see more often is that we sometimes lack the data to draw certain conclusions, because we don’t always have the time and resources to collect it.
 So we use our intuition when we have to (and there are some pretty darn good ones in this group), but we do have to be careful about what final conclusions we draw.
 Assertions and hypotheses for sake of discussion starters should be fine, and we shouldn’t be afraid to be wrong with those, lest we freeze before saying or trying anything.
 We will try to avoid [Argumentum ad baculum](FIXME), [Proof by intimidation](https://en.wikipedia.org/wiki/Proof_by_intimidation), [Thought terminating cliche's](https://en.wikipedia.org/wiki/Cliché#Thought-terminating_cliché), [Single cause fallacies](https://en.wikipedia.org/wiki/Fallacy_of_the_single_cause), [Regression fallacies](https://en.wikipedia.org/wiki/Regression_fallacy), [Proof by repeated Assertion](https://en.wikipedia.org/wiki/Proof_by_assertion), and [Argument from authority](https://en.wikipedia.org/wiki/Argument_from_authority)